xygn/Notes/Software/Linux/Recording screencasts.md

 - Practice a few attempts before; it is good to avoid unnecessary delays, and unnecessary UI interactions and dialogs

-The screencast I produced is [available here](https://ema.srid.ca/ema-demo.mp4).
+The screencast I produced is [available here](https://ema.srid.ca/static/ema-demo.mp4) (and is used in [[Announcing Ema - Static Sites in Haskell|this blog post]]).
 It weighs almost 700KB, though perhaps it could be compressed (`ffmpeg`?) without much loss in quality.

 [Peek]: https://github.com/phw/peek